Teng-Jui Lin

 Note Taker

-All Service at University of Washington
+All Service at UW

 - ChemE Peer Mentor Program,

-Undergraduate Representative - UW Undergraduate Research Program,
+Peer Mentor - UW Undergraduate Research Program,

 Undergraduate Research Leader - AIChE,